 The SRG system is evidence based.
 This means that all judgments when determining a student's level of performance are based on a variety of measures.
 The definition in the handbook states that a body of evidence (BOE) is "a collection of artifacts that measures student learning as indicated by the content scale.
-The body of evidence must contain a minimum of two of collaboratively* designed assessments" that measure student learning indicated by the standard."
+At the secondary level, a body of evidence must contain a minimum of two of collaboratively* designed assessments" that measure student learning indicated by the standard."

 *excludes teachers who do not have collaborative partners

 What's the difference between "pieces of evidence" and "body of evidence"?

 Pieces of evidence are the actual artifacts WITHIN the body of evidence.
 Individual pieces of evidence make up the larger body of evidence.
 Pieces of evidence can be things like assessments, projects, teacher-created tasks or formative assessments, PLC collaboratively created tasks, district-created assessments, performances, presentations, conversations, or other measures such as these.